Patrick Peterson

-Peterson was selected fifth overall by the Arizona Cardinals in the first round of the 2011 NFL Draft.
-Peterson was named to the Pro Bowl in each of his first eight seasons in the NFL.
+Peterson was selected fifth overall by the Arizona Cardinals in the first round of the 2011 NFL draft.
+A member of the NFL 2010s All-Decade Team, Peterson was selected to the Pro Bowl in each of his first eight seasons in the NFL and was named to the All-Pro first-team on three occasions.
 In 2021, he signed with the Minnesota Vikings as a free agent after 10 seasons with Arizona.
+After two seasons with Minnesota, he spent his final season with the Pittsburgh Steelers.

-Early years
+Early life

 Peterson was born in Pompano Beach, Florida on July 11, 1990.
 He attended Blanche Ely High School, where he played running back and defensive back.
 As a junior, he recorded 11 total touchdowns on offense, while recording seven interceptions and 54 tackles on defense.
 He returned three kick-offs for touchdowns and added 10 rushes for 213 yards.
 As a senior, Peterson compiled 733 yards rushing and 11 touchdowns (9 rushings, one kick return, and one punt return).
 Defensively, he had 21 tackles and five interceptions.
 Besides numerous All-American team selections, Peterson was named Defensive Player of the Year by USA Today and played in the 2008 U.S. Army All-American Bowl.

 He was also on the school's track & field team, where he ran the 100 meters in 10.92 seconds and the 200 meters in 22.24 seconds.
 He was also a member of the 4 × 100 m relay (41.41 s) squad.

-Recruiting

 A consensus five-star prospect by all major recruiting services, Peterson was rated as the nation's fifth-best overall player by Rivals.com and No. 8 by ESPN.
 Before his senior season, he verbally committed to play for the University of Miami, but continued to look at other schools.
 By November 2007, Peterson had reopened his recruiting process and acknowledged interest in Georgia, USC, Florida, and LSU.
 He later dropped Georgia and USC from his list and added Florida State, but eventually announced his decision to attend LSU at the U.S. Army All-American Bowl.